-- Accepts new clients TCP connections.

-- On already established connections (connected clients) receives text lines.

-- If the received text line is empty (receives byte zero) replies back with an empty line and closes that client connection.

-- Otherwise, retransmits the line (writes it) on all existing connections (including the client who sent it in the first place).
+- Accepts new clients TCP connections. - On already established TCP connections (connected clients), receives text lines, following the described protocol. - If the received text line is empty (receives byte zero), replies back with an empty line, and closes that client's TCP connection. - Otherwise, retransmits the line (writes it) on all existing connections (including the client who sent it in the first place).